Kaiurungi Hao Ika

 What's the job really like?

-To become a deep-sea fishing skipper you need to have:
+To become a deep-sea fishing skipper you need to have a skipper fishing vessel unlimited (SFV-U) certificate.

-To become an inshore fishing skipper you need to have:
+To become an inshore fishing skipper you need to have a skipper restricted limit (SRL) certificate and a skipper fishing vessel limited (SFV) certificate.

 Fishing skippers who run their own boat must hold a fishing permit and Annual Catch Entitlement (ACE) and/or quota shares.

-- Maritime New Zealand website - becoming a skipper
+- Maritime New Zealand website - information about the skipper restricted limit (SRL) certificate

-- Maritime New Zealand website - deck qualifications
+- Maritime New Zealand website - information about the skipper fishing vessel limited (SFV) certificate

 - FishServe website - information on fishing permits